-This article explores the use of social media platforms like Facebook, how they can impact a couple's decision to divorce, and how they can be used for discovery in the divorce process.
+This article explores how social networking sites can be used for discovery in the divorce process.

-Furthermore, people often mistakenly believe that their actions online don't carry the same consequences as real-life events.
+People often believe (mistakenly) that their actions online don't have the same consequences as real-life events.
 For example, they may believe that online flirting is not the same as flirting in a bar.
-The reality, however, proves that what a person says or does online can have serious repercussions in a divorce or child custody case.
+In reality, what people say and do online can have serious repercussions in a divorce or child custody case.

 Below are a few examples of damning evidence that may be found on social networking sites.
-Keep in mind that even if content on Facebook is deleted, it can later be retrieved by forensic experts and potentially used in court as evidence in divorce proceedings.
+Keep in mind that even if content is deleted, it may be retrievable by forensic experts and could potentially be used in court as evidence in a divorce proceeding.

 Facebook and Divorce: Legal Issues

-Note that while evidence-worthy photos and information exchanged on Facebook on their own may not be grounds for divorce, but information combined with other forms of proof may create an undesirable outcome.
+While evidence-worthy photos on Facebook may not alone be sufficient grounds for divorce, when combined with other information, it may be sufficient proof for an undesirable outcome.

 Tips for Facebook Users Facing a Divorce

-Before you upload that picture or comment, it's important to keep a few things in mind.
-Here's a list of tips to help you avoid a Facebook divorce:
+Before you upload that picture or comment, consider this list of tips to help you avoid a Facebook divorce:

-- Know that what you say or post may be used against you in court, and divorce lawyers use Facebook as a matter of fact when gathering evidence.
+- Know that what you post on any social media site may be used against you in court.
+Divorce lawyers use Facebook when gathering evidence.

 - You do not own the content on Facebook.
 Facebook has the right to do certain things with your content even without your knowledge.

-- Even if you are savvy enough to not post certain photos and information on your Facebook page, other friends and family members may post something potentially damaging about you on their Facebook page.
+- Even if you are savvy enough to avoid incriminating posts, friends and family members may not be.
+They may unknowingly post something damaging about you on their Facebook pages.

-- Do no secretly access your spouse's Facebook page hoping to find damaging information to use against him or her.
-Not only is it a violation of the law to access someone's computer or electronic device you do not have permission to use, the information you may find may be inadmissible in court because it was obtained incorrectly, whereas it might have been admissible had it been obtained fairly.
+- Do not secretly access your spouse's Facebook page hoping to find damaging information.
+It's a violation of the law to access someone's computer or electronic device without permission.
+Information you find may become inadmissible in court because it was obtained incorrectly, whereas it might have been admissible had it been obtained fairly.

-Facebook, Divorce, and Your Options: Consider Getting Legal Help
+Facebook, Divorce, and Your Options: Get Legal Help

-Even the most amicable divorce can be a profoundly stressful experience -- especially in this age of social media and the unenviable "Facebook divorce."
-A knowledgeable divorce attorney can safely guide you through the process to ensure your financial security and peace of mind.
+Even the most amicable divorce can be profoundly stressful, especially in this age of social media.
+A knowledgeable divorce attorney can guide you through the process to protect your financial security and peace of mind.